imsskiran/imsskiran.github.io/_posts/2020-12-29-forecasting-at-scale.md

   <p>
   The rationale behind presence of missing values needs to be investigated to decide on the right treatment procedure.
 It is further more important to understand the difference between zeroes and missing values in the context of business.
   <br><br>
-  In weather forecasting, a value of zero is meaningful and different from missing values.
+  In weather forecasting, a value of zero is possible and different from missing values.
 The missing values would have appeared due to equipment failure or data loss among a multitude of reasons.
-It is sensible to impute missing values in such cases.
+In such cases, they have to be treated differently from zeroes.
 Consider a demand forecasting problem where zero demand indicates no demand.
-There may not be a difference between zeroes and missing values in such cases and zero imputation makes perfect sense.
+There may not be a difference between zeroes and missing values in such cases and they can be treated similarly.
   <br><br>
-  Missing values represent the intermittency of time-series and heavily influence the accuracy and model interpretability.
-The right problem ain't being solved if zeroes and missing values are treated inappropriately.
+  Missing values represent the intermittency of time-series and how they are treated will alter the distribution of time-series.
+The models aren't trained with right data if zeroes and missing values are treated inappropriately.
   </p>
 </div>

 <div id="Validation" class="tabcontent2">
   <p>
-  The first two question will shed some light on the treatment of training data through business context.
-The validation methodology has to be deviced to not just assess the accuracy of forecasting models but also the extent to which they are solving the business problem.
-It needs to quantify the mathematical error and its implication on business.
+   A right validation procedure for a forecasting framework quantifies its potential to solve the business problem.
+The validation can be done right by approximating the business problem as a real-valued function of time-series variables.
+The uncertainity associated with the values of this function is derivable from the individual model errors.

   <br><br>
-  There are several accuracy metrics to choose from for validating Regression models.
-In some situations MAPE is more suitable than RMSE as it quantifies accuracy on a relative basis.
-However, MABS can be more meaningful in situations where MAPE will be extremely large due to the scale of values.
-The models have to be validated with a combination of accuracy metrics to quantify the accuracy better.
+  For time-series variables, there are several metrics to evaluate accuracy.
+Sometimes, MAPE is more suitable if the error needs to be quantified on a relative basis.
+However, MABS can be more meaningful in situations where MAPE will be consistently larger due to the scale of values.
+A combination of traditional accuracy metrics shall be robust enough for any variable irrespective of its distribution.
+The uncertainity associated with the function of time-series variables can be estimated by applying the theory of random variables or simpler heuristics.

   <br><br>
-  The association between the business problem and the time-series variable needs to be addressed too.
-For example, consider a problem where the volume of units sold is being forecasted with an objective to estimate cumulative revenue.
-The error in volume prediction might be small, but when several predictions are added to estimate total revenue, the error can become large.
-Hence, the error in revenue estimation has to dictate the acceptable error ranges of forecasting models.
+   Consider a classical hierarchical forecasting problem where the volume of units sold is forecasted with an objective of estimating cumulative revenue.
+The errors made by the individual models can be small, but the error made on revenue estimation by adding the invidual predictions is unknown.
+Also, scale of unit-volumes might significantly differ from the scale of revenues.
+Traditional accuracy metrics like MAPE might get enlarged or shrunk in translation if the relationship between unit-volume and revenue is not linear.
+Unless computed, the performance of individual models cannot be correlated with the performance of forecasting system.
   </p>
 </div>